-Researchers find minimal state cost from Medicaid expansion in CaliforniaJanuary 8th, 2013 in Health
+Researchers find minimal state cost from Medicaid expansion in CaliforniaJanuary 8, 2013 by Kathleen Maclay in Medicine & Health / Health

 (Medical Xpress)—As the California Legislature prepares to consider bills relating to implementing the Affordable Care Act (ACA) and expanding Medicaid, the state has the opportunity to significantly increase health insurance coverage at minimal cost to the state budget, according to a joint study by the University of California, Berkeley's Center for Labor Research and Education and the UCLA Center for Health Policy Research.

 According to the report, new state spending directly related to the expansion is likely to be largely offset by savings from reduced expenses in other state health programs, mental health services and state prisons.

 "This is a historic juncture for California: the state has the chance to improve the health of its residents by greatly expanding health care coverage at a relatively minimal cost," said Laurel Lucia, policy analyst at the UC Berkeley Center for Labor Research and Education and the study's lead author.
 "And this expansion also would translate into much-needed new jobs for many Californians."

 The report comes as the California Legislature is about to begin a special session to consider health care legislation related to implementing the ACA.
 Medicaid eligibility expansion was effectively made optional for states by a U.S. Supreme Court decision last June, and California legislators have not formally approved such a change.